kriware/ahtm/README.md

 # AHTM - Android Hacking Tools Manager

-AHTM is my command-line tool designed to manage various Android hacking tools easily.
+AHTM is a command-line tool designed to easily manage various Android hacking tools.
 It allows users to install, uninstall, and list tools with simple commands.

 ## Disclaimer

-This is a personal tool I use to manage Android tools in my projects, as I often forget how to install some of them and/or it takes time to go through the installation process for many of them.
-All scripts that may affect the system when the tool is executed are located under the **tools/** folder (you can review them yourself).
-I know it’s not perfect and may have bugs, but it saves me time.
+This is a personal tool I created to manage Android tools in my projects, as I often forget how to install some of them or it takes time to go through the installation process for many.
+All scripts that may affect the system when the tool is executed are located under the tools/ folder (feel free to review them yourself).
+While I know it’s not perfect and may have bugs, it saves me time.
 In short, it works.
-Docker has only been used for development
+Docker has only been used for development purposes.

 ## Features